r7kamura/gialog/README.md

-# GitHub Issues as Blog
+# Gialog

-Blog engine that uses GitHub Issues as its backend.
+Use GitHub Issues as blog editor.

 ## Usage